nbicocchi/learn-java-core/assets/slides/E6 - Java Functional Programming (Functions).md

     s -> System.out.println(s));
 ```

 ### Strategy Pattern + Lambda expressions + Generics

+Instead of using custom interfaces designed only for students, we can use generic functional interfaces included within the API such as: Function, Predicate, Consumer.

+By making use of generics we can also generalize the *filter()* static method to work with any class.

 ```
+@FunctionalInterface
 public interface Predicate<T> {
     boolean test(T s);
 }

+@FunctionalInterface
 public interface Function<T, R> {
     R apply(T s);
 }

+@FunctionalInterface
 public interface Consumer<T> {
     void accept(T s);
 }